wisespira/ESO-National-Demand-Model/README.md

 <a name="Feature-selection"></a>
 <h3 align="center">Feature Selection</h3>
-All variables were correlation and one-way ANOVA tested against the 2020 ND.
-From the results show below, all but the weekday/weekend variable were shown to have predictive qualities. <br>  <br>
+All variables were correlated, then one-way ANOVA tested against the 2020 ND.
+All but the weekday/weekend variable had predictive qualities, as shown below. <br>  <br>
  <p align="center">
  <img src="https://raw.githubusercontent.com/wisespira/ESO-National-Demand-Model/master/imgs/cor%26pvalueExcel.png">
 </p>
-Although both '2019 ND' and '2019 ND Adjusted' were explanatory variables to remove any potential multicollinearity problems only the 2019 Ajustend was used as it had a higher correlation.
+Although both '2019 ND' and '2019 ND Adjusted' were explanatory variables, to remove potential multicollinearity problems, only the 2019 ajustend was used as it had a higher correlation.
 <a name="Model-Design"></a>
 <h2 align="center">Model Design</h2>
 There were a few obvious candidates for the design, including decision trees, multilinear regression (MLR), or neural network models.<br>